 It’s worth noting that the 1.25% increase in dividend taxes applies to all businesses.
 There is no attempt to distinguish between dividends from owner managed companies and larger corporates – it’s a sweeping change.

-The health and social care levy introduces more complexity to the tax system and another deduction for payroll teams to administer.
+The levy introduces more complexity to the tax system and another deduction for payroll teams to administer.

 It will also be interesting to see how the levy interacts with salary sacrifice when it is a standalone tax.
 Given the need to raise revenue, the Government could look to restrict methods for reducing NI, apart from the employment allowance and reliefs for employers of apprentices under 25, employees under 21, veterans and those located in freeports.

 Extending the levy to those over state pension age, who don’t currently pay employee’s NI (though employer’s NI continues to be due), means that as the state pension age increases and people work for longer, they will now have to make a continuing contribution.
 This could make some jobs more marginal for those over retirement age, at a time when expanding the domestic workforce has an important role to play in tackling labour shortages.